Table of Contents

 You use the cash method of accounting.
 This means you report income in the year you receive it and deduct expenses in the year you pay them.
 (If you want more information about this method, see Accounting Methods in chapter 1.)

 The funds you provided at or before closing, plus any points the seller paid, were at least as much as the points charged.
-The funds you provided are not required to have been applied to the points.
+The funds you provided aren't required to have been applied to the points.
 They can include a down payment, an escrow deposit, earnest money, and other funds you paid at or before closing for any purpose.
 You cannot have borrowed these funds from your lender or mortgage broker.

 You use your loan to buy or build your main home.